 CALL TO INQUIRE

 Rahm Emanuel served as the 55th mayor of the City of Chicago.
 Over his two terms, Mayor Emanuel led major investments across education, youth programming, neighborhood development, transportation, infrastructure, public health, and public safety.
+He is also a frequent commentator on public policy issues from healthcare to infrastructure, and serves on the boards of several companies investing in innovation.

 Starting out his political career as a senior advisor to President Bill Clinton, Emanuel went on to serve three terms in Congress, and as White House Chief of Staff to President Obama, giving him the unique ability to approach issues from a city, state and federal perspective.
 He shares prescient analysis on our future political landscape, as well as candid lessons on personal and professional success.